violetscript/violetc/roadmap.md

 Some of the notes in this document apply to verification and bytecode or code generation.

 - [ ] **VioletDoc:** In the verifier, for valid annotatable definitions, parse VioletDoc comments for the items.
+For efficiency, I guess the parser could attach any detected `/** */` comments to the annotatable definitions so that the list of comments doesn't need to be iterated for matching span.
   - [ ] _Do not_ parse VioletDoc comments applied to record fields.
 This is not supported in VioletDoc.
 - [ ] **Code generation:** Empty programs that, for example, contain include directives whose inner statement sequence is empty or consist of other empty include directives, should not generate any activation and not be evaluated.
 - [ ] **Code generation:** When a class inherits static methods or virtual properties, `this` has to be replaced by that class in each such method.
 Look everywhere for `ClassStaticThis`.